by Dimitri P. Bertsekas

 The text contains many examples and each section is followed by a set of nice exercises."

 The author is McAfee Professor of Engineering at the Massachusetts Institute of Technology and a member of the prestigious US National Academy of Engineering.
 He is the recipient of the 2001 A. R. Raggazini ACC education award, the 2009 INFORMS expository writing award, the 2014 Kachiyan Prize, the 2014 AACC Bellman Heritage Award, and the 2015 SIAM/MOS George B. Dantsig Prize.
-He has been teaching the material included in this book in introductory graduate courses for over thirty years.
+He has been teaching the material included in this book in introductory graduate courses for over twenty five years.